-1. Minutes and matters arising
+- Minutes and matters arising

-You read the minutes of the previous meeting before this meeting.
+This is a standard item on the agenda.
+So, like always, you have read the minutes of the previous meeting before this meeting.
 You are ready to report on your actions.
 You are ready to approve a future date for actions that were not completed.
 Pause there.

 2. Accounts

-Every year you approve the statutory accounts before they are filed.
-You know whether the company is making profits or losses and the balance sheet does not ring any alarm bells.
+Every year, you approve the statutory accounts before they are filed.
+You know whether the company is making profits or losses, and the balance sheet does not ring any alarm bells.
 Great!

 3. Operations